Vranov nad Dyjí: History

 The first written mention of Vranov is from 1100, when the Vranov nad Dyjí Castle was mentioned in Chronica Boemorum.
-In 1323, the manor was acquired by the Lords of Lipá.
+In 1323, the estate was acquired by the Lords of Lipá.
 The Lichtenburg noble family took control of Vranov during the 15th century.
-From 1516 to 1629, the manor often changed owners.
+From 1516 to 1629, the estate often changed owners.

 During the Thirty Years' War, the castle was besieged and damaged by Swedish troops, and the destruction was completed by a large fire in 1665.
 The Althann family, who acquired the castle in 1680, reconstructed the old Gothic structure into a representative Baroque residence.
 In the 19th century, the extensive landscape park was added.

 Between 1790 and 1882, Vranov was known for its manufactory of earthenware.
 After 1816, the manufactory began producing ceramic of the wedgwood type.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Vranov nad Dyjí is known for the Vranov nad Dyjí Castle.
 Today the castle is owned by the state and is open to the public.
+Together with the ruins of Nový Hrádek Castle, Vranov nad Dyjí Castle is protected as a national cultural monument.